Carbon Capture Utilization and Storage (CCUS)

 Connection flow_1

-Current industry standards addressing Premium connection validation (ISO 13679 and API RP 5C5) are based on downhole hydrocarbons production conditions, in a positive temperature environment range, up to 180°C.
+Current industry standards addressing Premium connection validation (ISO 13679 and API RP 5C5) are based on hydrocarbon production conditions, in a positive temperature environment range, up to 180°C.

-CCS application, is not covered by these standards, while CO₂ injection brings in additional challenges to connection integrity related to sub-zero and rapid temperature variations.
+While not being covered by these standards, CO₂ injection in CCS application brings in additional challenges to tubular connection integrity related to sub-zero and rapid temperature variations.

-VAM® Research & Development (partnership established between Vallourec & Nippon Steel Corporation since 1985) analyzed the different CCS application loading scenarios, to establish additional connection technology requirements.
-VAM® developed a unique methodology of validation, based on ISO 13679 / API RP 5C5, with the addition of CCS low temperature load requirements to include:
+VAM® Research & Development (partnership established between Vallourec & Nippon Steel Corporation since 1985) analyzed the different CCS application loading scenarios, and developed a unique methodology of validation, based on ISO 13679 / API RP 5C5, to achieve the following objectives:

 • Functional validation of technological elements at low temp.(surface treatment adherence, lubricating system, …)

-• Full scale sealability testing at low temp.
+• Full scale sealability testing at low temperature

 As a result, VAM® has designed & validated with CCS leading operators, a relevant qualification testing protocol along with fit for purpose test equipment, allowing to demonstrate VAM® Premium connections mechanical & sealing integrity.
 Concomitantly, VAM® successfully tested its latest technology connections to this CCS protocol, demonstrating that VAM® products are fit for CCS applications usage.